symfony-cmf/symfony-cmf-docs/bundles/create/workflow.rst

 than just removing the content form the storage (e.g. getting approval by another editor) there is no simple delete button in the user frontend.
 Instead create.js and CreatePHP use ``workflows`` to implement that.
 This bundle comes with a simple implementation of a workflow to delete content.
-To enable the workflow set the config option 'delete' to true.
+To enable the workflow set the config option ``delete`` to true.
 This results in the delete workflow being registered with CreatePHP and create.js so that you can now delete content from the frontend.